SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 20466921-7d57-4e76-b14c-e53fd97dcb13;2019-10-24;tim.back@sap.com;Embargo violation: investigate source of shipment request, revoke authorization;SFSF Employee with link possible?;29.03.2020
 20466921-7d57-4e76-b14c-e53fd97dcb14;2019-10-24;tim.back@sap.com;Embargo violation: review shipment proceedure and stop delivery until further notice;SFSF Employee with link possible?;01.03.2020
 ```
-11. Save the file
+12. Save the file

-The fils have the name of the namespace of the entities in the data model (e.g. **sap.ui.riskmanagement**), followed by a '-' and the name of the entity (e.g. **Risks**).
+The files have the name of the namespace of the entities in the data model (e.g. **sap.ui.riskmanagement**), followed by a '-' and the name of the entity (e.g. **Risks**).
 When adhering to this naming convention CAP recognizes the file as data for the data model and automatically adds it to the built in SQLite data base.
 Looking at the contents of the file **sap.ui.riskmanagement-Risks.csv**, the first line contains all the properties from your **Risks** entity.
 While the other ones are straight forward, consider the **miti_id** property.
 In your entity, you only have a **miti** property, so where does this come from? **miti** is an association to **Mitigations**, as **Mitigations** could have several key properties, the association on the data base needs to point to all of these, therefore CAP creates a property **<AssocuiationProperty>_<AssociatedEntityKey>** for each key.

 As always `cds watch` has noticed the change.

-12. Return to the browser window wehere the service is stil shown and press **refresh** in the browser. it will now show values for **Risks**
+12. Return to the browser window where the service is stil shown and press **refresh** in the browser.
+It will now show values for **Risks**

 ![risksdata](../ex1/images/01_01_0100.png)

 You’ve now got a full blown OData service, which complies to the OData standard and supports the respective queries without having to code anything but the data model and exposing the service itself.

-*Note:* The service is completely exposed without any authentication or authorization check. you extend the service later with such checks.
+*Note:* The service is completely exposed without any authentication or authorization check.
+You will extend the service later with such checks.

 ## ###############################################################